HMotaA/ai-PS/01-the-bet/diagnostic.md

 We also act as consultants, we analyze the workflows and trasncripts to help them create scenarios and skills tailored to their workflow, customers and industry.

 **Named attacker (from partner challenge):**
+Genesy
 ---

 ## Top Vulnerability
 <!-- One line: what's the single biggest strategic risk? -->
+Genesys or NICE ships native simulation — your customers don't need a separate license because it's already in their platform.

 ## Confidence Level
 <!-- H / M / L — how confident are you in this bet after the diagnostic? -->
+M